-About the Artist
+About the Concert

 Canadian violinist Emma Meinrenken is a Dorothy Richard Starling Foundation Annual Fellow at the Curtis Institute of Music, where she studies with Ida Kavafian.
 Her former teachers include Atis Bankas and Victor Danchenko.